 NM: How do you feel that this event has impacted how you see North Carolina State University?

-Maurice Fuket, a fifth-year majoring in Biochemistry, said: “[The event] is bringing the Black community together, especially at a [Primarily White Institution] because…Black people at a PWI need a sense of community…An event like this, especially being hosted at the beginning of the school year, really helps Black students or minorities as a whole know certain places they can go to find that community.”
+Maurice Furet, a second-year majoring in Biochemistry, said: “[The event] is bringing the Black community together, especially at a [Primarily White Institution] because…Black people at a PWI need a sense of community…An event like this, especially being hosted at the beginning of the school year, really helps Black students or minorities as a whole know certain places they can go to find that community.”

 After eating, people went to Harris Field to listen to music and mingle.
 The night commenced with a raffle from the punch cards given at the beginning of the evening.